-Back in my studio, I digitally develop the pictures using a mostly black and white palette.
+Back in my studio, I digitally develop each picture starting with a black and white image.
 Focusing on shades of black, I consider the abstract imagery in the shadow areas.
 I keep these dark spaces discreet; they are hard to reach, yet compelling like a memory fading away.
-Letting go means a realignment of what I remember.
-Looking forward I continue to consider how nature is resilient, and can be a source of inspiration and optimism, while at the same time, a reminder of the world’s fragility.
+I continue to consider how nature is resilient, and can be a source of inspiration and optimism, while at the same time, a reminder of the world’s fragility.
+It’s not enough now for me to observe nature and represent what it means and how it feels only with a black and white photographic image.

 And that has led me to add new elements to my pictures: language and color.
 Each collection of words and colors in a photograph correspond while adding depth and complexity.
 For example, in Sorrows, I chose eleven words from a passage in the novel, All My Puny Sorrows by Miriam Toews where the narrator asks her piano-playing virtuoso sister, “What’s so hot about playing the piano?” and receives a stunning answer expressing how to render a riveting, emotional experience.
 Art, like music communicates abstractly, but transparently, delivering meaning and profound emotion.